 Yes, you most definitely can drink red wines chilled.
 Some styles even taste better with a light chill.

-Red wine styles to think about chilling:
+Best red wine styles to think about chilling:

 - Valpolicella Classico or wines made with Corvina grapes